J4X-98/Writeups/Websites/DamnVulnerableDeFi/06_Selfie/writeup.md

 await attack.connect(player).letsAGoV2();
 ```

-This leads to us being able to execute the testcase properly.
+This leads to us being able to execute the test case properly.